gorgonia/cu/README.md

 * [errors](https://github.com/pkg/errors), which is licenced under a [MIT-like](https://github.com/pkg/errors/blob/master/LICENSE) licence.
 This package is used for wrapping errors and providing a debug trail.
 * [assert](https://github.com/stretchr/testify), which is licenced under a [MIT-like](https://github.com/stretchr/testify/blob/master/LICENSE) licence.
 This package is used for quick and easy testing.

 However, package `cu` DOES depend on one major external dependency: CUDA.
 Specifically, it requires the CUDA driver.
-Thankfully nvidia has made this rather simple - everything that is required can be installed with one click: [CUDA Toolkit 8.0](https://developer.nvidia.com/cuda-toolkit)
+Thankfully nvidia has made this rather simple - everything that is required can be installed with one click: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).

 To verify that this library works, install and run the `cudatest` program, which accompanies this package: